Lilia Valutyte: Funeral held for Boston stabbing victim

 The funeral cortege made its way through the town at about 11:30 BST for people to pay their respects before the service.

-It travelled across Town Bridge. through Market Place, and along Church Street, before arriving at the 14th Century church.
+It travelled across Town Bridge, through Market Place and along Church Street, before arriving at the 14th Century church.

-The small white coffin was covered in brightly-coloured butterflies and was carried by pallbearers wearing bright pink ties.
+The small white coffin was covered in brightly-coloured butterflies and was carried by pallbearers wearing pink ties.

 The nine-year-old had reportedly been playing with a hula hoop with her sister when she was attacked.
 According to locals, a toy pram was also left nearby.

+The former pupil of Boston Pioneers Academy and Carlton Road Academy was taken to hospital but later confirmed dead.

-Flowers and other tributes have been left at the scene in memory of the schoolgirl.
+Flowers and other tributes were left at the scene on Friday in memory of the schoolgirl.

+During the funeral service, the Reverend Jane Robertson told the congregation she had met a number of people who had expressed their sadness at Lilia's death.

+She said: "We have come to give thanks for her life - her life that was taken so suddenly from her.

 Deividas Skebas, 22, of Thorold Street, Boston, has been charged with murder.

-He is next due to appear in court on 19 September.
+He is next due to appear in court on 19 September and is yet to enter a plea.

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.